movementlabsxyz/movement-docs/docs/devs/tutorials/Build dApp/solidity.md

 ## Requirements

-Make sure to have to have [Foundry](https://getfoundry.sh/) installed.
+Make sure to have [Foundry](https://getfoundry.sh/) installed.
 If using Hardhat, have in mind that you will need to add custom chains.

 ## Setup